- The Washington Times - Thursday, December 18, 2025

 Historical graciousness

-Reagan’s guest list included British Prime Minister Margaret Thatcher and Indian Prime Minister Indira Gandhi.
+Reagan’s guest list included British Prime Minister Margaret Thatcher, Queen Elizabeth II and Indian Prime Minister Indira Gandhi.
 He also hosted the first-ever state dinner for a Chinese president, Li Xiannian, in 1985.

-ChemArt’s workshop in the town of Lincoln, a short drive northwest of Providence, Rhode Island, employs 120 full-time employees and doubles that number with seasonal workers from July to November.
+ChemArt’s workshop in the town of Lincoln, a short drive northwest of Providence, Rhode Island, has 120 full-time employees and doubles that number with seasonal workers from July to November.

 Production of the White House ornament has grown from roughly 1,400 pieces in 1981 to accommodate the reordering of past models, making it ChemArt’s largest single production run.

-Mr. Davison said his small company has worked to offset “enormous increases” from rising labor, packaging, and gold costs.
+Mr. Davison said his small company has worked to offset the “enormous increases” of rising labor, packaging and gold costs.
 That includes upgrading technology and employing robots to automate some tasks in recent years.

 “Ornaments are mostly made in China and overseas, so we’re an unusual company with some legacy benefit from Rhode Island’s jewelry manufacturing past,” Mr. Davison said.
 “Not a lot of people outside of this area know some of the skills we use.”